crios1/minions/README.md

 Define your components as Python classes, declare your orchestrations, and the runtime handles everything else—state, lifecycle, and resumability.

+## Platform support

+Production deployments: Linux (systemd or containers).
+Windows is supported for local development and testing only when using WSL2.

 ## Why Minions instead of microservices?

 - One process, one deploy — no containers, queues, gRPC, or distributed ops